pizzapanther/pizzapanther.github.io/libs/quickq/README.md

 # Django Quick Queue

 Django Quick Queue is a fast and simple way to use async tasks in Django.
 This package has a limited use case.
 If you are looking for a more complex async task systems you should try Django Q, Celery, or Huey.
-Quick Queue is meant to give you the simplest method to started executing small asynchronous tasks.
+Quick Queue is meant to give you the simplest method to get started executing small asynchronous tasks.

 # Installation